-Available on Wednesdays from £239 per Person
+Available on Selected Dates from £270 per Person

 Oban, the seafood capital of Scotland

 Leave in the morning with pick up from Edinburgh and then Glasgow on our 5 Day Scotland tour adventure!

 In Glasgow, the largest city in Scotland, visit Kelvingrove Art Gallery which houses one of Europe’s great art collections

 Drive into the Scottish Highlands, a rugged mountainous region with breathtaking scenery and views.
 We’ll pass several villages along the way including Luss on the shores of Loch Lomond, Arrochar at the foot of the Arrochar Alps, and Inveraray which is the seat of the Clan Campbell and Dukes of Argyll!

 Visit the Dunadd Iron Age Fort which dates back over 2,000 years and was the coronation site of kings and queens of Dalriada, the ancient Gaelic speaking kingdom

 See Kilmartin Glen, one of the richest Neolithic sites anywhere in Europe with some of the largest concentrations of Neolithic and Bronze Age remains in Scotland.
 Visit the Kilmartin Museum to learn the history of the peoples who have lived and worshipped in this area for the last six thousand years